Last Stand is a membership-based organization with a very active all-volunteer Board of Directors.

 President: Mark Songer

 Inspired by moving to Key West in 2004, Mark E. Songer is a born again environmentalist who has trouble saying no to an impossible task.
-He is graduate of Leadership Monroe County and currently serves board member for Reef Relief.
+He is graduate of Leadership Monroe County and currently serves as Treasurer for the League of Women Voters of Florida.
 Mark also has a keen interest in restoring the Everglades and is Last Stand’s designated representative to the Everglades Coalition, a group of over 60 diverse not-for-profits who constantly cajole anyone who will listen to provide funding for projects.
-Mark is Precinct 7 Committeeman for a national political party characterized by the color of the sky over Key West.
-In his spare time, he walks his dog and prepares favorite recipes from Indian Home Cooking.
+In his spare time, he is an avid bird watcher, walks his dog and prepares favorite recipes from Indian Home Cooking.

 Vice-President: Bill Hunter